mwjrarweh/reading-notes/README.md

 # second day of our course blog

-yesterday we have learned many things in HTML but today is different ,because we learned how to use  insted of h1, so if i want to header any woeds just i will put '#' before it.
-Now if i want to change the style of linne as the **bold** or *italic* by using '**' or '*' respectively.
+yesterday we have learned many things in HTML ,but today is different ,why?? because we learned how to use # insted of h1, so if i want to header any words just i will put # before it.(Mark down) Now if i want to change the style of linne as the **bold** or *italic* by using '**' or '*' respectively.

 **there are many differences between HTML and markdown:**